 Although there are no financial maintenance covenants under the terms of our senior notes, there is a limitation, among other limitations, on certain future borrowings based on an adjusted leverage ratio or a fixed charge coverage ratio.
 These ratios are based on financial measures similar to non-GAAP adjusted EBITDA as presented in the "Reconciliation of Non-GAAP Measures" section below, but also give pro forma effect to certain events, including acquisitions, synergies and savings from cost reduction initiatives such as facility closures and headcount reductions.
-For the year ended December 31, 2021, our non-GAAP pro forma adjusted EBITDA, as measured pursuant to the indentures governing our notes, was \$1,182.6 million, which included annualized synergies expected to be realized within the next year (\$2.6 million) and annualized savings expected from cost reduction initiatives is fully reflected in the twelve-month period used in the calculation of the ratios.
+For the year ended December 31, 2022, our non-GAAP pro forma adjusted EBITDA, as measured pursuant to the indentures governing our notes, was \$1,327.3 million, which included annualized savings expected from cost reduction initiatives of \$50.6 million so that the impact of cost reduction initiatives is fully reflected in the twelve-month period used in the calculation of the ratios.
 In addition to limitations under these indentures, our senior secured credit facilities contain customary negative covenants based on similar financial measures.
-We believe we are in compliance with the covenants under our indentures and senior secured credit facilities at December 31, 2021.
+We believe we are in compliance with the covenants under our indentures and senior secured credit facilities at December 31, 2022.

-Cash and cash equivalents decreased during 2021 primarily driven by cash paid for capital expenditures of \$131.4 million, costs related to the debt refinancing of \$46.4 million, cash dividends paid for the Convertible Preferred Stock of \$43.0 million, tax withholding payments for vested equity-based compensation awards of \$26.4 million and a payment to settle a net investment hedge of \$18.0 million, partially offset by cash generated from operating activities of \$122.3 million.
-As of December 31, 2021, approximately 72% of our cash and cash equivalents were held outside the U.S.
+Cash and cash equivalents increased during 2022 primarily driven by cash generated by operating activities of \$190.0 million and proceeds from other investing activities of \$19.1 million, partially offset by capital expenditures of \$101.3 million, our required amortization payments on our 2026 Term Loan totaling \$32.0 million, cash dividends paid for the Convertible Preferred Stock of \$14.9 million and tax withholding payments for vested equity-based compensation awards of \$14.8 million.
+As of December 31, 2022, approximately 49% of our cash and cash equivalents were held outside the U.S.

-Working capital, excluding cash and cash equivalents and the current portion of long-term debt, increased during 2021 primarily due to higher inventory balances as a result of rising material costs and increases in stock as we build inventory waiting for certain materials or components to complete our products for sale.
-Partially offsetting the increase in inventory was an increase in accounts payable mainly driven by higher inventory balances.
-During 2021, we sold approximately \$45 million of accounts receivable under customer-sponsored supplier financing agreements; however, only \$14.0 million of that amount impacted working capital, excluding cash and cash equivalents and the current portion of long-term debt, as of December 31, 2021.
+Working capital, excluding cash and cash equivalents and the current portion of long-term debt, increased during 2022 primarily due to higher inventory balances as a result of rising material costs and increases in stock as we build inventory waiting for certain materials or components to complete our products for sale and lower accounts payable due to the timing of payments.
+During 2022, we sold accounts receivable under customer-sponsored supplier financing agreements.
+This had an impact of approximately \$78 million on working capital, excluding cash and cash equivalents and the current portion of long-term debt, as of December 31, 2022.
 Under these agreements, we are able to sell accounts receivable to a bank, and we retain no interest in and have no servicing responsibilities for the accounts receivable sold.

-The net reduction in total capitalization during 2021 reflected the net loss for the year and foreign currency translation losses.
+The net reduction in total capitalization during 2022 reflected the net loss for the year.